afshinator/youtubeFavorites/README.md

 - option to filter out channels and playlists from results
 - link channels and playlists to youtube
 - show comments, ratings for selected video
-- put video player in accordion
+- hook up footer navigation buttons

 Tooling
 - Fork and work in some other libraries